Fashion has a way of evolving and challenging society’s norms. Have you ever watched a fashion show and thought how ridiculous some outfits are?

 If you said that to a designer, they’d probably love it.
 They want to be daring, challenge our perceptions of fashion, what is and isn’t acceptable, and why and why not.

-So that should get you thinking about what daring fashion statements that we do accept?
-These have to have stood the test of time, because otherwise, we wouldn’t even know about them.
+So that should get you thinking about what daring fashion statements we do accept.
+These must have stood the test of time because otherwise, we wouldn’t even know about them.

 The mini midi clash

-However, because this type of daring dress has been accepted by many people, the other half of people who would like a little more support can have the midi dress.
+However, because many people have accepted this type of daring dress, the other half who would like more support can have the midi dress.
 But which is better?
 The midi dress has more variations, as it can have a strapless design, a backless design and also a split skirt.
-Both are great if you would like to make a statement on a night out.
+Both are great if you want to make a statement on a night out.

 The rocker or punk?

-There have been lots of debates about who is the more daring, the rocker chick or the punk girl?
-Either way, both have incorporated piercings into their daring fashion statements.
+There have been many debates about the more daring, the rocker chick or the punk girl.
+Either way, both have incorporated piercings into their bold fashion statements.
 For example, nipple rings have always been something rockers have messed around with.

 You can get different types of nipple rings from Urban Body Jewelry to see the kinds that have been popular over the years.
-Everything from bars, rings, horseshoes are offered.
-But, who would ever notice?
+Everything from bars, rounds, and horseshoes is offered.
+But who would ever notice?
 This is why you may want to wear a tighter tank top to show off your piercing underneath.
-A t-shirt and a thinner bra could also make the same statement.
+A T-shirt and a thinner bra could also make the same statement.

 The oversized sun hat

-It’s brash and it’s big, the oversized sun hat has been such a love-hate fashion item.
-If you’re wearing it, you’re fine, but if you’re sitting behind someone wearing a sun hat or walking toward them, you have to make adjustments to avoid having your vision blocked or scraped across the side of the head.
+It’s brash, and it’s big; the oversized sun hat has been such a love-hate fashion item.
+If you’re wearing it, you’re fine, but if you’re sitting behind someone wearing a sun hat or walking toward them, you must make adjustments to avoid having your vision blocked or scraped across the side of the head.

-What other daring fashion statements do you think, have been able to survive the fashion axe?
-Some of these might be liked by you, so do you wear or support them?
+What other daring fashion statements do you think have been able to survive the fashion axe?
+You might like some of these, so do you wear or support them?